thatsjusthim/FoodTruckProject/README.md

 Using toString() to bring information in.
 Trying to figure out where it gets the information and how to put it into the array.

+Using loops in order to run through arrays is useful.
+You can use " == null" to get past not being able to search individually through the array.